LearnersGuild/learning-os/game/skills-levels-abilities.md

 ## Group: Collaboration
 ### Project Management

+#### Level 0
 - Identify and explain project development stages
 - Break project down into multiple stages
-- Define and assign roles within group for project development
 - Explain and define MVP
+- Build an MVP as a part of project development

+#### Level 1
+- Explain and apply GitHub flow
 - Explain and define user stories
+- Apply user stories as a part of project development
 - Explain and define features
+- Apply features as a part of project development
 - Explain and define releases
-- Explain and define stand-ups
-- Build an MVP as a part of project development
-- Apply user stories as a part of project development
-- Apply features as a part of project development
 - Apply releases as a part of project development

-- Apply stand-ups as a part of project development
+#### Level 2
 - Create and explain a project development plan
+- Use project management software to manage a development process
 - Debate implementation strategies and decisions effectively
+- Define and assign roles within group for project development
-- Explain and apply GitHub flow
+- Explain and define stand-ups
-- Use project management software to manage a development process
+- Apply stand-ups as a part of project development

 ### Pairing

+#### Level 0
 - Write code with a pair
+- Pair with someone at a higher skill level
+- Pair with someone at your same skill level
+- Pair on the same computer with one keyboard and pointer device
+- Pair on the same computer with two keyboards and pointer devices

+#### Level 1
 - Complete a project with a pair
 - Explain the roles of driver and navigator in pair programming
 - Designate and follow the roles of driver and navigator when pair programming
-- Pair with someone at a higher skill level
 - Pair with someone at a lower skill level
-- Pair with someone at your same skill level
 - Pair remotely
 - Pair remotely with video
-- Pair on the same computer with one keyboard and pointer device
-- Pair on the same computer with two keyboards and pointer devices
-- Pair on separate computers without sharing code
 - Pair on separate computers with a shared editor
 - Pair on separate computers with a shared IDE
 - Pair without talking

 ### Interviewing

+#### Level 0
+- Describe thought process in an interview
-- Identify and explain common interview stages
+- Maintain composure in an interview
-- Identify and explain common interview questions
+- Demonstrate confidence in an interview

+#### Level 1
 - Prepare for an interview
 - Engage the interviewer
 - Clarify questions in an interview
-- Describe thought process in an interview
-- Maintain composure in an interview
 - Solve problems in real-time in an interview
-- Demonstrate confidence in an interview
+- Demonstrate competence in an interview
+- Identify and explain common interview questions
+- Identify and explain common interview stages

+#### Level 2
 - Demonstrate humility in an interview
-- Demonstrate competence in an interview
 - Demonstrate personality in an interview
 - Identify and explain common biases in an interview process
+- Neutralize common biases in an interview process
 - Identify and explain common stresses for an interviewer
-- Neutralize common biases in an interview process
 - Manage and counteract common stresses as an interviewee

 #### Level 4